 The Angus Trusted Trader scheme

 Angus Trusted Trader is a Council backed initiative, with all members fully vetted by Trading Standards and the scheme is supported by Police Scotland.
-The scheme started in October 2019 and is replacing the current Angus Reputable Traders Scheme (ARTS) which has undergone a review process and will no longer run after 31 March 2020.
+The scheme started in October 2019 and replaced the Angus Reputable Traders Scheme (ARTS) which officially shut down on the 31 March 2020.

-ARTS members have been invited to move over to the Angus Trusted Trader, and those that pass the more vigorous Trusted Trader vetting process, will be able to display previous reviews obtained whilst on the ARTS.
+ARTS members were invited to move over to Angus Trusted Trader, and those that passed the more vigorous Trusted Trader vetting process are able to display previous reviews obtained whilst on the ARTS.

 The Angus Council Trusted Trader scheme is a local business partnership which aims to: